Homebase: Argos / Home Retail Group ownership

 A branch of Homebase in Antrim, Northern Ireland.

 In November 2002, Homebase was sold to Argos Retail Group (ARG), a subsidiary of GUS plc, for £900 million.
-In October 2006, GUS demerged Experian and renamed Argos Retail Group to Home Retail Group.
+In October 2006, GUS demerged Experian and changed the name of Argos Retail Group to Home Retail Group.

 In March 2005, Homebase launched a series of new television advertisements created by AMV BBDO, featuring the new slogan "Make a house a home."
 From 2005 to 2008, these adverts used the song "Love Machine" by Girls Aloud.
 From 2007 to 2008, "Orinoco Flow" by Enya was used.
 From 2009 to 2013, "Young Folks" by Peter Bjorn and John featuring Victoria Bergsman was used.

 In October 2007, Home Retail Group agreed the purchase of 27 leasehold properties from Focus DIY, to be bought for £40 million in cash.
 The properties were transferred over the period up to 31 December 2007, and were then refitted to the Homebase fascia over the course of several months.

 No other infrastructure, and no merchandise stock were acquired as part of the transaction, although staff in these Focus stores transferred to Homebase.

 In May 2009, Homebase discontinued its loyalty programme, the Spend & Save Card, and replaced it with the Nectar loyalty card scheme, the United Kingdom's largest retail loyalty card.
-The Spend & Save card had been operated by Homebase since 1982, and was believed to be one of the first store loyalty cards in the world.
+The Spend & Save card had been operated by Homebase since 1982, and was one of the first store loyalty cards in the world.